This supplement improved my IBS symptoms in a week

 I’m aware this is TMI and kind of gross.
 But I’m also tired of the shame and insecurity that comes from daily dealings with IBS, which gut health charity Guts UK estimates affects as many as one in 10 globally.

-I’m always experimenting with IBS management strategies, from glugging kefir and kombucha to trialling probiotics.
+I’m always experimenting with IBS management strategies, from glugging kefir and kombucha to trialling probiotics (we have reviewed the best ones here).
 After a sacral fracture a few years ago, which wrought havoc on my bowel control, and the hormonal insanity of being in my early 40s (here’s looking at you, perimenopause), my IBS symptoms have gone from ebbing and flowing to near-constant.
 My symptoms became so extreme that I underwent a colonoscopy earlier this year to rule out any other issues.

 Typically, nutritionists suggest trying probiotics, but only after patients have tried modifying their lifestyle and diet.
 A professional might recommend trying a low-FODMAP or elimination diet and looking at sleep and stress management.
 Probiotics are often suggested as a way to deal with IBS, and NHS guidance encourages people with IBS to try probiotics for a month.